 That depends on what you expect.
 Ask any woman about bra shopping, and she’ll likely possess at least one tale of improbable fit, pokey underwires, itchy lace, and ill-fitting cups, not to mention a few harsh words for the designers.
 But, before we plunge too deeply into that rabbit hole, you’ll need some background.

 Before the 2016 American presidential election, which catapulted the real world headlong into an alternate-reality caricature of itself, Stick Chick had a gripe about American trade with China and was pleased to hear candidates talk about renegotiating deals.

 Could we talk about quality control of important products?

-For humanitarian reasons, Stick Chick makes a practice of avoiding purchase of products made or assembled in China despite their often lower prices.
+For humanitarian reasons, Stick Chick makes a practice of avoiding purchase of products made or assembled in China despite their lower price tags.
 This remains a great challenge because of the temptation to shop on the cheap.

 Her reasons for avoiding purchases of Chinese made items are admittedly not entirely altruistic; Stick Chick also takes issue with the lack of quality control.

-Case in point: a recent online shopping experience for bras.
+Case in point: a recent online bra-shopping experience

 The low price should have been a tip-off, but the reviews (which in retrospect had to be faked) glowed.
 No mention of the bras’ country of origin appeared.
 The photos that showed off the delicate feminine features and the variety of colors made them attractive.
 Reviews supported the idea that products were true to size.